 Biology is at the heart of some of today’s biggest opportunities and challenges, such as developing products related to human health, understanding the relationships among the many species that inhabit Earth, and managing human impacts on the environment.

-Biology is one of Iowa's most popular majors, with about 800 students.
-The Department of Biology offers degree programs that provide a solid foundation in modern biological sciences as well as offering specialized tracks of study.
+With more than 700 students, biology is one of Iowa's most popular majors.
+The Department of Biology offers degree programs that provide a solid foundation in modern biological sciences as well as specialized tracks of study.

 Biology students can get acquainted with the activities of practicing scientists by working in one of the department’s research groups, conducting laboratory experiments, discussing current research, studying specialized topics, and attending seminars.

-- Cell and Developmental Biology—examines the structure and function of cells and principles of development related to animals and plants
+- Cell and Developmental Biology—examines the structure and function of cells and the principles of development related to animals and plants

 - Genetics and Biotechnology—looks at key principles of gene transmission, maintenance, regulation, and manipulation